Fountain Avenue becomes battleground for rival political factions

 ADVERTISEMENT

-Fountain Avenue has become the prime battleground in local politics as rival factions vying for seats in next month’s race for City Council races hope to woo voters who are either excited or worried about the streetscape project that intends to replace two lanes of traffic on the avenue with protected bike lanes.
+Fountain Avenue has become the prime battleground in local politics as rival factions vying for seats in next month’s City Council races hope to woo voters who are either excited or worried about the streetscape project that intends to replace two lanes of traffic on the avenue with protected bike lanes.

 The streetscape project has divided residents, many of whom were caught off-guard by plans to remove significant amounts of street parking.